LogtalkDotOrg/logtalk.org/_pages/tools.md

 -   User-defined test dialects
 -   QuickCheck support (for property-based testing)
 -   Code coverage reports (at the predicate clause level; supports links to selected source code hosting providers)
+-	Code coverage stats exports in Cobertura XML and LCOV formats
 -   Test assertions (for easier debugging of failed tests)
 -   Support for testing input/output predicates
 -   Support for suppressing irrelevant text/binary output by the code under testing